ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 decoding.
 When sending, endpoints can opt to never use dynamic compression, static compression, or Huffman encoding.

+### Capsule-Based WebTransport over HTTP/3

+WebTransport over HTTP/3 as defined in this document provides the best performance by using native QUIC streams and datagrams.
+Endpoints SHOULD always use this protocol when using WebTransport over an HTTP/3 connection.

+However, it is also possible to use WebTransport over a single HTTP/3 stream using the capsule-based protocol defined in
+{{?WEBTRANS-H2=I-D.ietf-webtrans-http2}}.
+The two protocols are distinguished by their upgrade tokens: this document uses the "webtransport-h3" token ({{upgrade-token}}), while {{WEBTRANS-H2}} uses the "webtransport" token.

+The capsule-based protocol can be useful for intermediaries that proxy WebTransport sessions between HTTP/2 and HTTP/3 connections, as it avoids the need to translate between the two wire formats.
+It can also be useful in deployment environments such as data centers where existing routing infrastructure supports forwarding streams but does not support the HTTP/3 extensions required by this document.

+Endpoints that use the capsule-based protocol over HTTP/3 lose the benefits of stream independence, as all WebTransport streams within a session share a single QUIC stream and are subject to head-of-line blocking.
+Datagrams sent using the capsule-based protocol are also retransmitted by QUIC, and therefore do not provide unreliable delivery.

 ## Protocol Overview

 WebTransport servers in general are identified by a pair of authority value and